Female promiscuity: Psychology

 Body esteem in women showed a significant positive correlation with sociosexual unrestrictedness.
 So did hip-to-waist ratio and two measures of virilization.
 Finally, still in the same study, alcohol consumption correlated, too, but it is unclear whether the latter promoted the former or vice versa, or if a third variable was at play.

 Bisexual women tend to be less restricted in their sociosexual attitudes than both homo- and heterosexual women.
 In sociosexual behavior also, bisexual women reported being more unrestricted, followed by homo- and then heterosexual women.

 Social power has been popularly associated with sexual infidelity among men; experimental psychologists have linked power with sexual infidelity among women also.
 A Dutch study involving a large survey of 1,561 professionals, concluded that "The relationship between power and infidelity was the same for women as for men, and for the same reason.
 These findings suggest that the common assumption (and often-found effect) that women are less likely than men to engage in infidelity is, at least partially, a reflection of traditional gender-based differences in power that exist in society."

 Church-attending women score lower on promiscuity than other women, while men appear to lack this correlation.

-A 2010 study published in Journal of Marriage and Family found that there was a correlation between female pre-marital promiscuity and higher rates of divorce.
-The research, conducted by Jay Teachman, found that women with 16 or more sexual partners prior to marriage had an 80% rate of subsequent divorce.